 In addition, the RYA was commissioned by the Council of Europe to develop a European Code of Practice on Recreational Boating and Invasive Alien Species to ensure that the recreational boating community is playing it’s part to stop the spread across Europe.
 It was adopted by the Bern Convention in November 2016.

-It is important to raise awareness amongst your members, visitors, customers and staff of the biosecurity facilities available to them, information on invasive species and guidance on the Check-Clean-Dry procedures they need to follow before arriving and leaving your site.
 To help you raise awareness there is a selection of free resources available – tailored for coastal and inland sites:

-- Check Clean and Dry posters and leaflets
+- Posters and leaflets

 - Outdoor metal signage